tillsteinbach/VWsFriend/README.md

 ```bash
 docker-compose -f docker-compose-homekit-host.yml
 ```
-This will use host mode for iobroker.
+This will use host mode for vwsfriend.
 This is necessary as the bridge mode will not forward multicast which is necessary for Homekit to work.
-If you do not like to share the host network with iobroker you can use macvlan mode [docker-compose-homekit-macvlan.yml](./docker-compose-homekit-macvlan.yml):
+If you do not like to share the host network with vwsfriend you can use macvlan mode [docker-compose-homekit-macvlan.yml](./docker-compose-homekit-macvlan.yml):
 ```bash
 docker-compose -f docker-compose-homekit-macvlan.yml
 ```